Welcome, to the homepage provided to you by Attorney at law

 The purpose of this page is to provide you with information about the human rights situation in Denmark, specifically with regard to violations of the United Nations Human Rights Conventions and the European Convention on Human Rights.

-The focus is thus on the work of the UN Committee on Human rights, and the other UN Committees on Torture, Racial discrimination, etc. with regard to individual cases from Denmark.
+The focus is thus on the work of the UN Committee on Human Rights, and the other UN Committees on Torture, Women and Children, etc. with regard to individual cases from Denmark.

-Additionally, note that many cases were discontinued because after the case was filed to the UN, the case was reopened at a national level, and this time the author received a positive decision.
+Additionally, note that many cases were discontinued because after an international petition was launched, the case was reopened at a national level.
 For example the Syrian asylum seekers were rejected and complained before the war started.
 UN took on their cases and later they got asylum from the Danish authorities themselves and thus their cases were discontinued.
 The same happened to asylum seekers from Eritrea.
 Since the decision was positive at the national level, the Committee decided to stop the processing of the cases and therefore such cases, with the status of “discontinued”, are in fact won by the authors.

 Full text search (not on mobile) looks for search term in the English language version of our own case coverage.
 By means of optional Google search, the OHCHR decision documents uploaded to universalrights.dk are searchable in all available languages.